bitcoinops/scaling-book/x.consolidation/consolidation.md

 [Predictive UTXO management][] is a service provided by BitGo that "reduces the overall cost by minimizing transaction sizes at high fee rates, while automatically sweeping up and processing many small fragments of coins when fees are low."
+In other words, you automatically perform consolidations as part of your regular spending transactions when feerates are low, but stop consolidating when feerates are high.
 The exact implementation of this technique is proprietary, but it's probably similar to [organic UTXO consolidation][] as described by Dmitry Petukhov.